The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Ulysses walks through the island, until he reaches a cave dug into the earth.
-The place where Ulysses finds is lifeless and full of fog.
+Odysseus walks through the island, until he reaches a cave dug into the earth.
+The place Odysseus finds is lifeless and full of fog.
 The hero is afraid because to him it seems like an intricate labyrinth full of columns and dead caves and above all he does not see a living soul.
 Indeed, Circe had advised him to take a black young goat with him to slaughter, so the souls of the deceased could approach, with the hope that among them there was also Tiresias.
-Ulysses performs the rite and immediately a group of weeping and sighing people appeared, covered by gray cloaks that leave only their faces uncovered.
-All of them come close to the victim's blood to drink it, but Ulysses drives them away with his sword: only Tiresias should have quenched his thirst.
-The group disappears and the soothsayer finally appears: he is white-haired, with a long beard and communicates only by speaking in a whisper, and Ulysses invites him to drink.
-When Tiresias gets up from the ground, his figure appears even more ghostly, as he drips kid's blood from his mouth and he begins to communicate his future journey to Ulysses.
-He will still have to face many dangers and only in the tenth year after the destruction of Troy will Ulysses be able to embrace his family again, but he will not stay in Ithaca for long because in order to appease Poseidon, Ulysses will someday have to leave Ithaca again in order to make sacrificial offerings to the sea god, as it’s the only way to end his voyages with an old and peaceful death.
+Odysseus performs the rite and immediately a group of weeping and sighing people appeared, covered by gray cloaks that leave only their faces uncovered.
+All of them come close to the victim's blood to drink it, but Odysseus drives them away with his sword: only Tiresias will be allowed to quench his thirst.
+The group disappears and the soothsayer finally appears: he is white-haired, with a long beard and communicates only by speaking in a whisper, and Odysseus invites him to drink.
+When Tiresias gets up from the ground, his figure appears even more ghostly, as he drips kid's blood from his mouth and he begins to communicate his future journey to Odysseus.
+He will still have to face many dangers and only in the tenth year after the destruction of Troy will Odysseus be able to embrace his family again, but he will not stay in Ithaca for long because in order to appease Poseidon, Odysseus will someday have to leave Ithaca again in order to make sacrificial offerings to the sea god, as it’s the only way to end his voyages with an old and peaceful death.